abcdan/projects/README.md

 - Temperature logger
 - Something like ngrok but without accounts and authorization (ideally get started with 1 bash command)
 - A webapp where you can quickly paste a file/text and share it with other devices.
+- A spotify insights website using their API

 # Medium (Can take some time)
 - A network monitoring/scanning system